LoGaMo Racing

 LoGaMo Racing, also known as Tony Longhurst Racing, was an Australian motor racing team that competed in Australian touring car racing between 1988 and 1994.
 The team was initially a collaboration between Tony Longhurst and Frank Gardner, with Terry Morris later joining as a shareholder, with their three names combining to create the LoGaMo name.
-The team is best known for winning the 1988 Bathurst 1000 with Longhurst and Tomas Mezera.
+The team won the 1988 Bathurst 1000 with Longhurst and Tomas Mezera.

 Background

 At the end of 1987 Frank Gardner closed his JPS Team BMW operation, having decided to retire after a period of ill health.
 Lead driver Jim Richards, who had won two championships for the team, and the BMW M3s moved to Peter Brock's Mobil 1 Racing team.
 For 1988, Tony Longhurst, who had raced the second JPS BMW M3, formed his own team on the Gold Coast, which was initially known as Tony Longhurst Racing.
 Frank Gardner was listed as a consultant to the new team, but as the 1988 season progressed, he assumed the team manager's role and would become a shareholder in the team.